amayben/assemble/README.md

 Assemble uses Google's [Blockly](https://github.com/google/blockly) library for JavaScript.

-Most of the code you see here is from the Blockly library itself.
-Assemble's actual function is handled by the files **index.html** and **blocks/system.js**.
-For functionality specific to Assemble, you can find what you need there.
+Most of the code seen here is from the Blockly library itself.
+Functionality unique to Assemble is handled by the files **index.html** and **blocks/system.js**.

 Assemble is run by opening **index.html** in a browser (optimized for Chrome).